 Measure Details How did you spend your service pupil premium allocation last academic year?
 The Service Pupil Premium is spent paying for an additional half a day per week of an ELSA, who is able to support the children's social and emotional needs.
+Staffing for a worhsop led by Little Troopers, which supports children's whose parents are deployed.
+Forces Week - to raise awareness of the roles parents have within the services and celebrate the work they do.
 What was the impact of that spending on service pupil premium eligible pupils?
 The service children were able to receive support from the ELSA when parents were deployed or away on exercise for long periods of time.
 They were able to share their feelings and be supported appropriately.
 Support was often extended to the parent at home and offered continuity of support.
+A charity was able to work directly with a group of children for an online day-and we staffed this.
+Forces week - parents serving in the Forces came into to domos, talks and hands on experiences with helicopter parts.
+We were able to staff this and end the week with a celebration where the children performed and made food to have a school 'street party'.